Carnivore Diet for Athletes (Strength Training & Best Meats)

 Another important thing I learned during my research is that athletic performance and the carnivore diet depend on how fat-adapted you are.

-Here are my top recommended authentic meat delivery services to source fresh, antibiotic-free, premium meat cuts for your meat lifestyle.
+Here are my top recommended authentic meat for online order to source fresh, antibiotic-free, premium meat cuts for your meat lifestyle.

 "It may be necessary for endurance athletes to slightly modify their diets so that they increase their calories and carbohydrate intake.
 People who exercise for an extended period need to refuel constantly because aerobic exercise consumes glycogen, the stored form of carbohydrates."